Do you fear the underwriter when you’re applying for a mortgage? Most people do, but they shouldn’t.

 Securing an Approval

 If it’s something you can fix, you may be able to delay the closing and revisit the loan once you have the right documentation/qualifications.
-If it’s not something you can fix, you may have to go back to the drawing board with your loan officer.
+If it’s not something you can fix, you may have to return to the drawing board with your loan officer.

 Together, You’ll Secure your Loan Approval

-Securing a loan approval is a team effort and that includes you.
+Securing a loan approval is a team effort, and that includes you.
 The loan originator starts the process.
-You explore your options and settle on a loan program with your loan officer/originator.
+You explore options and settle on a loan program with your loan officer/originator.

-After you choose a loan, the process moves to the loan processor and underwriter who work closely together.
-Your correspondence will be with the loan processor, but the underwriter is the one with the power.
+After you choose a loan, the process moves to the loan processor and underwriter, who work closely together.
+Your correspondence will be with the loan processor, but the underwriter has the power.
 He/she can approve or decline your loan.

-Listen carefully to what you need to clear your loan so you can get a clear to close and get to the closing table.
+Listen carefully to what you need to clear your loan to get a clear to close and get to the closing table.
 If you ever have questions, your loan processor and loan officer are there for you and are in direct communication with the loan officer.